 In his demon state, Tanjiro has three flame marks.
 The one on the left grows and falls down his nose, and the two on the right side of his face are smaller.
 One is on the opposite side of his usual mark, while the tiniest one begins at his jaw.
 While there is no way of knowing if they are Demon Slayers Marks, their similarity is obvious.

 This will depend on the context of the question.
 If it involves all the Demon Slayers throughout history, it is safe to assume that Yoriichi Tsugikuni could easily defeat Tanjiro.
 However, for the Taisho Era, Tanjiro’s period, he is considered the strongest Demon Slayer.

 Tanjiro went through a gradual and dynamic growth and evolution that transformed him from a little kid to a powerful Demon Slayer capable of defeating Muzan.
 At this point of the story, Tanjiro has enhanced physical capacities and incredible mental strength, as well as having mastered the Hinokami Kagura (the Sun Breathing Technique), having access to the 13th form of this technique, allowing him to prolong his abilities of Selfless State, the Crimson Blade, and Transparent World.

-Just like the Hanafuda Earrings, Tanjiro’s scar is much more than a look trait.
-This mark is, just like Hanafuda Earrings and the Crimson Nichirin Blade, something strongly associated with the practitioners of the Breath of the Sun and allows the one who possesses it access to an incredible power that can match the Twelve Kizuki’s and Muzan’s strength and capabilities, allowing Tanjiro to finally defeat them by the end of this story.
+Just like the Hanafuda Earrings, Tanjiro’s scar is more than a look trait.
+This mark is, just like Hanafuda Earrings and the Crimson Nichirin Blade, something strongly associated with the practitioners of the Breath of the Sun and allows the one who possesses it access to an incredible power that can match the Twelve Kizuki’s and Muzan’s strength and capabilities, allowing Tanjiro to defeat them by the end of this story finally.